ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 WIP: Rewrite

 Like most functional programming languages, OCaml is an [expression-oriented programming language](https://en.wikipedia.org/wiki/Expression-oriented_programming_language).
-In programming, the evaluation of a an expression yields a value, whilst the evaluation of a [statement](https://en.wikipedia.org/wiki/Statement_(computer_science)) yields a change of state or execution or memory.
-Variable [assignments](https://en.wikipedia.org/wiki/Assignment_(computer_science)) or [`for` loops](https://en.wikipedia.org/wiki/For_loop) are examples of statements.

-In many languages, expressions can still yield effects, so the distinction between them is not always clear cut.
-The same is true in OCaml where expressions and effects can be mixed.
-Computations triggered by OCaml are written as expressions.
-Once completed, they produce a value, which has a type.
+It essentially has a single statement, the global `let`.
+Programmed computations takes place through evaluation of expressions.
+On termination, a value is produced.
 Here are a few examples of expressions, their type, and resulting values:

 ```ocaml
 # "Everything has a value, every value has a type";;